gounthar/learning-2024-devops/docs/src/virt/README.md

 You can find more command informations [here](http://docs.vagrantup.com/v2/cli/index.html)

-### 🧪  Exercise

-Generate the same AlpineLinux VM with Vagrant

-* Go to https://app.vagrantup.com/boxes/search and fin the AlpineLinux box
-* And use vagrant command to start it

 ## Hypervisor Type I

 Hypervisor Type I, also known as a bare-metal hypervisor, runs directly on the physical hardware without the need for a host operating system.
 It provides better performance and efficiency by eliminating the overhead of an additional operating system layer.
 Examples include VMware ESXi and Microsoft Hyper-V.